august-gruneisen/LiveRecyclerView/README.md

 # DataBindingRecyclerView
-A dynamic RecyclerView binding deach ViewHolder to the data for its position in the list
+A dynamic RecyclerView that binds each ViewHolder to the data for its specific position in the list

 ## Use case:
-Working with a rapidly changing set of data, as in the case of displaying Bluetooth Scan Results in real time.
+Displaying a rapid influx of data that updates frequently, as in the case of displaying Bluetooth Scan Results in real time.

 ## The problem:
-Scan results are generally stored in a list, then displayed with an ordinary RecyclerView.
+Scan results are generally stored in a list displayed by an ordinary RecyclerView.
+The scanner often picks up the same peripheral multiple times, so we generally check the list for duplicates before adding new items.
+In doing so, we miss out on the ability to display the RSSI value (signal strength) of the latest scan for each peripheral.